Sam Wo: 813 Washington

+713 Clay

-In 2014, the management announced on facebook that Sam Wo would return, taking over the space formerly occupied by Anna Bakery, offering the same amenities and baked goods to Anna Bakery's longtime patrons, and planning to reopen in July 2015.
+In 2014, the management announced on Facebook that Sam Wo would return, taking over the space formerly occupied by Anna Bakery, offering the same amenities and baked goods to Anna Bakery's longtime patrons, and planning to reopen in July 2015.
 The restaurant finally reopened at a new location on October 21, 2015.
 The new location at 713-715 Clay Street features a basement kitchen, mezzanine level, and dumbwaiter to recreate some of the quirks of the old space.

 The new Sam Wo was reviewed in December 2015 by Michael Bauer of the San Francisco Chronicle, who said "[the new space] feels like it's been there for decades, but those in the know can see this is a sanitized, spruced-up version.
 Fortunately it retains its special character and will begin to feel even more like the original when the windows fog over with layers of grease and the already well-worn stools become as creaky as their predecessors."

 In April 2016, the neon sign (originally installed in the 1930s, but with the neon tubes unlit since the 80s) was moved to the new location at 713 Clay.
 The hours at the new location were extended to 3 a.m. on Friday and Saturday nights in May 2016, matching the restaurant's legacy hours.

+In 2023, owner David Ho stated that he planned to retire when the current lease expires in January 2025; the restaurant will close unless a new co-owner is identified, as the landlord has requested a younger family take over the business before they will sign a long-term lease.

 Media legacy

 Sam Wo was immortalized in multiple media reports throughout the years.
 Some notable examples include author Armistead Maupin, journalist Herb Caen, and late night talk show host Conan O'Brien (featuring a cameo by Martha Stewart) in their various reports of the experiences with the eatery.
 Shirley Fong-Torres described Sam Wo and Edsel Fung as one of the main attractions in her 2008 book The Woman Who Ate Chinatown, saying that customers "came to see and be verbally abused by Edsel."

 Legendary California poet Gary Snyder recommends "congee at Sam Wo" among other "Things to Do Around San Francisco" in his book Mountains and Rivers Without End.

 Sam Wo in San Francisco is unconnected to the like-named Sam Wo restaurant that once operated in New York City's Chinatown, the latter well-known from its mention in the 1979 Woody Allen film Manhattan.